a break or interruption in the continuity of a work, series, action, etc.

 so this woman is sweet and understanding and actually lets me TALK...and whaddya know...she actually LISTENS as well.

-that was certainly a gift, because i sat in the waiting room at the Neurologist's office for 30 minutes and IN her office for another 30+ minutes. isaac would have all but destroyed the place, and distracted my already frenzied mind...
+AND fortunately, at the last minute, a friend persuaded me to leave isaac with her. that was certainly a gift, because i sat in the waiting room at the Neurologist's office for 30 minutes and IN her office for another 30+ minutes. isaac would have all but destroyed the place, and distracted my already frenzied mind...

-i told her about some new symptoms i'm having and i fully expected her to refer me to have more testing done for MS.
+all that said, i dissolved into tears the second i sat down, pretty much. i told her about some new symptoms i'm having and i fully expected her to refer me to have more testing done for MS.

-"when you leave here, allison, never think of MS again. put it out of your head. your symptoms don't line up and neither does your brain MRI...this isn't MS."
+but she smiled when i even referenced MS. "when you leave here, allison, never think of MS again. put it out of your head. your symptoms don't line up and neither does your brain MRI...this isn't MS."

 rather, she sat back after jotting tons of notes and asks, "have you ever been to a rheumatologist?" i was half relieved to hear her dismiss MS, but half exhausted by the notion of annnnother string of specialists, and another litany of tests....